pencil2d/pencil2d.github.io/_posts/2017-11-28-Introducing-pencil2d-0.6.md

 Hard to know what are in previous or next frames?
 Display the onion skins of “previous frames” as **red** and the onion skins of "next frames" as **blue** to see them clearly.

-## Export your animation to mp4, avi or gif
+## Export your animation to mp4, avi or animated gif

 Finally, the movie export is working.
-Go to the menu → File → Export and export your animation to the following formats: animated gif, avi, mp4 or wmv.
+Go to the menu → File → Export and export your animation to the following formats: **gif, avi, mp4 or wmv**.

 ## 12 languages available

 Pencil2D are making things easier for non English speakers.
-Thanks to all the hard work of volunteer translators, 12 languages are now available within Pencil2D, includes: English, Czech, Danish, German, Spanish, French, Hungarian, Italian, Japanese, Portuguese, Russian, and Traditional Chinese.
+Thanks to all the hard work of volunteer translators, 12 languages are now available within Pencil2D, includes:

+English, Czech, Danish, German, Spanish, French, Hungarian, Italian, Japanese, Portuguese, Russian, and Traditional Chinese.

 You can also change languages in preferences if you like.

 There is still a lot of work to do.
 If Pencil2D is not yet available in your language, you can translate it or improve the existing translations by joining our [Transifex translation project][3].